sunl888/student-work/README.md

 ## License

-The T-cms is open-sourced software licensed under the [MIT license](https://mit-license.org/).
+The project is open-sourced software licensed under the [MIT license](https://mit-license.org/).